Higher dimensional power-Maxwell charged black holes in Einstein and Rastall gravity: Abstract

 \section{Abstract}

-The black holes surrounded by quintessence in higher-dimensional spacetimes, with the presence of the non-linear electromagnetic field, are investigated in Rastall gravity.
+The black hole solutions in higher-dimensional spacetimes with the presence of the power-Maxwell field, surrounded by quintessence, are investigated for Einstein as well as Rastall gravity.
 The obtained solutions accommodate for spherical, planar and hyperbolic symmetries with the presence of the cosmological constant.
 Besides, we show that several known black hole solutions in literature such as those for linear Maxwell theory and BTZ black hole can be obtained as special cases.
-The implications of the present study and the thermodynamics of the black hole solutions are discussed.
+The implications of Rastall's theory related to the present study and the thermodynamics of the black hole solutions are discussed.